Xlocsinjr/progProject/PROCESS.md

 - Next step: It would be best to get the layout of the page in order before putting any interactive elements on the page.
 Might be useful to check bootstrap.

+#### 24-01-2018   week3 - wednesday
+- Looked up bootstrap.
+Seems like too much work figuring out how it works.
+All visualisations should be visible on the screen and no bootstrap template is needed.
+- Started on the page layout.
+The different divs in the html have temporarily been given a 1px border.